nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       Minor Misalignments: In some cases, veneers can be an alternative to orthodontic treatment for minor misalignments, creating the appearance of straighter teeth.

-      It's important to consult with a dental professional to determine if veneers are suitable for your specific dental needs.